jeneira94/MiscMarkdown/README.md

-# Miscellaneous MarkDown
+# Miscellaneous Markdown

-This is an area to upload miscellaneous MarkDown documentation for various uses such as portfolios and sample work.
+This is an area to upload miscellaneous Markdown documentation for various uses such as portfolios and sample work.